Photo: Andrzej Otrębski / Wikimedia Commons

 The Budapest hotel reality:

-- €40–70/night: extraordinary 4-star boutique hotel in the Jewish Quarter or Pest city center
+- €40–70/night: a 4-star boutique hotel in the Jewish Quarter or Pest city center

 Best Budapest budget hotels: